HebiRobotics/robot-config/README.md

 ### Plugins (optional)

 The `plugins` list allows for storing `Arm` plugin configurations.
 Each listed plugin is parsed when a loaded `RobotConfig` object is used to create an `Arm` object, and as such only the parameter types will be validated when creating the `RobotConfig` object.
-Each plugin needs at least a `type` and a `name`, and may have an arbitrary number of additional parameters.
+Each plugin requires at least a `type` and a `name` parameter, and it is recommended to always set a `ramp_time`.
+They can be disabled by setting `disabled` to false, and may have an arbitrary number of additional parameters.

 The `type` field for each plugin is used to determine which plugin to use.
 If this plugin type is not supported by an API, there should be an error when creating the `Arm` object using the `RobotConfig` object.

 The `name` field can be used as a key for retrieving a specific plugin at run time.

-TODO: `ramp_time` and `enabled`
+The `ramp_time` field defines the time in seconds that it should take to scale the effect.
+The default `0` signifies no scaling and may result in sudden accelerations and jerks.

+The `enabled` field can be used to start a plugin in a deactivated state.
+It is often simpler to disable a plugin instead of commenting it out.

 The order of the plugins in the yaml file dictates how they are ordered when creating an `Arm` object.